 5. Be Involved In All Aspects Of Your Business

-The difference between good CFO and the great on is that the second has the priority to always be in the middle of company problems, attend sales and marketing meetings, visit customers, and go on plant tours.
+The difference between a good CFO and a great on is that the second has the priority to always be in the middle of company problems, attend sales and marketing meetings, visit customers, and go on plant tours.